Sustainable Hayfield Biodiversity Group

 We have, working with Peak District National

-Park, organised and held meetings with local farmers to encourage awareness and
+Park, continued to organise and hold meetings with local farmers to encourage

-the take-up of national schemes which are aimed at helping their farm
+awareness and the take-up of national schemes which are aimed at helping their

-For 2024 our aim is to continue to develop and expand the above activities,
+For 2025/6 our aim is to continue to develop and expand the above activities

 I have lots of oak and hornbeam seedlings which need moving.
 Where should I take them?
 Sue McCall